-set_state(state) sets the state of the random number generator.
-It can be called as a function, in which case it sets the state of the default random number generator, or as a method on a particular instance of RandomState. set_state should generally only be called using a state tuple returned by get_state.
+set\state (state) sets the state of the random number generator.
+It can be called as a function, in which case it sets the state of the default random number generator, or as a method on a particular instance of RandomState. set\state should generally only be called using a state tuple returned by get\state.

-19.2.2 Seed
+18.2.2 Seed

 numpy.random.seed is a more useful function for initializing the random number generator, and can be used in one of two ways. seed() will initialize (or reinitialize) the random number generator using some actual random data provided by the operating system. seed(s) takes a vector of values (can be scalar) to initialize the random number generator at particular state. seed(s) is particularly useful for producing simulation studies which are reproducible.
-In the following example, calls to seed() produce different random numbers, since these reinitialize using random data from the computer, while calls to seed() produce the same (sequence) of random numbers.
+In the following example, calls to seed() produce different random numbers, since these reinitialize using random data from the computer, while calls to seed(0) produce the same (sequence) of random numbers.

+&lt;sup>2All modern operating systems collect data that is effectively random by collecting noise from device drivers and other system monitors.

 '''

 seed()

 randn()

 array([ 0.62968838])

 seed()

 randn()

 array([ 2.230155])

 seed(0)

 randn()

 array([ 1.76405235])

 seed(0)

 randn()

 array([ 1.76405235])

 '''

-NumPy always calls seed() when the first random number is generated.
-As a result. calling standard_normal() across two "fresh" sessions will not produce the same random number.
+NumPy always calls seed () when the first random number is generated.
+As a result. calling standard\normal() across two "fresh" sessions will not produce the same random number.